kickstartcoding/cheatsheets/kickstart-frontend/5-mern.md

 noSQL database

 :    A database that doesn't use SQL and traditional table / row / column organization

 document

-:    *row* in SQL, single item of data in NoSQL, represented by BSON (a JSON variant)
+:    *row* in SQL --- an item of data, in BSON (a JSON variant)

 collection

-:    *table* in SQL, group of documents with a name
+:    *table* in SQL --- group of documents (items of data)

 ObjectID